 Platinum coins are minted in numerous different countries, and come in many different designs.
 Here are a few things to consider before buying Platinum:

 - Pros: Platinum coins are easy to store, portable, and can be sold anywhere in the world.
 Platinum coins are impossible to hack, something that can’t be said of digital assets.
 They’re a great hedge against stock market volatility, and often perform best during bear markets for stocks.

 - Cons: Platinum coins are more expensive than bars to produce and to buy on a per-ounce basis, due to production costs and markups resulting from their various designs.
 Platinum coins are light and portable, which makes them more vulnerable to theft than larger bars.

 A platinum futures contract is an agreement between a buyer and a seller.
 The buyer agrees to purchase platinum from the seller at a given price, on a specific future date.

-- Pros: When buying a platinum contract, you only required to fork out a fraction of the cost up front, with the rest due on the trade’s closing date.
+- Pros: When buying a platinum contract, you are only required to fork out a fraction of the cost up front, with the rest due on the trade’s closing date.
 Platinum futures save you the hassle of arranging storage.

 - Cons: The platinum futures market is often volatile, making significant losses a distinct possibility.
 You’ll likely have to pay a bit more than the spot price of platinum when making your purchase.

 Where to buy and store platinum – physical vs digital

 There are multiple methods you can use to buy, sell and store platinum.